-Suitable for low-risk doors where tampering is unlikely, these locksets provide just one override method – key override.
+Suitable for low-risk doors where tampering is unlikely, our anti-ligature mechanical 1-way SOS lockset provides just one override method – key override.
 The patented direct mechanical override means the key and turn/pull operate independently – allowing staff to unlock the door, even if service user holds the turn/pull.

 Because determined barricades cannot be overcome, this lockset is ideal for staff areas or to provide a 'lock-off' function on doors.